petethegreat/GettingCleaningDataWeek4/CodeBook.md

 - values lie in the range `[-0.994,0.646]` (raw data was normalised to range `[-1.0,1.0]`)
 - This variable is a dimensionless quantity (no unit), due to the normalisation of the input data.
 - BodyAngularVelocityYComponentFrequencyDomainStandardDeviation
-  -BodyAngularVelocity - the body component of the angular velocity -YComponent - in the _y_ direction
+  - BodyAngularVelocity - the body component of the angular velocity
+  - YComponent - in the _y_ direction
-  -FrequencyDomain - this variable was analysed in the frequency domain -StandardDeviation - the standard deviation was taken.
+  - FrequencyDomain - this variable was analysed in the frequency domain
+  - StandardDeviation - the standard deviation was taken.

 ### BodyAngularVelocityZComponentFrequencyDomainStandardDeviation
 - mean of the fBodyGyro-std()-Z variable from the UCI HAR dataset, averaged over all samples for the corresponding subject and activity